wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/mockable-function.md

 # MOCKABLE_FUNCTION()

-Sets the message creation time in UTC.
+Sets the message user id.
+CAUTION: SDK user should not call it directly, it is for internal use only.

 ## Syntax